arunksaha/mit-65840/src/raft1/README-3B.md

 then it promotes itself to Candidate, increments its term and sends RequestVote to all other peers.

-The request has two parameters:
+The request has four parameters:
   - Term: Candidate's term
   - CandidateId: Candidate's server id
+  - LastLogIndex: index of of Candidate's last log entry
+  - LastLogTerm: term of Candidate's last log entry

-The reply has two parameters too:
+The reply has two parameters:
   - CurrentTerm: current term of responder
   - VoteGranted: boolean, true iff responder voted this candidate